noshit-club/annatou-studio/README.md

-# Annatou Studio's Portfolio Website
+# Anna Touvron's Portfolio Website

-This repo contains a static website written with [GatsbyJS](https://www.gatsbyjs.org/), integrated with content coming from [DatoCMS](https://www.datocms.com) and show the works of Annatou Studio.
+This repo contains a static website written with [GatsbyJS](https://www.gatsbyjs.org/), integrated with content coming from [DatoCMS](https://www.datocms.com) and show the works of Anna Touvron.

 ![Preview](preview.png)